A Step-by-Step Guide to Get a Business Loan Approval

 7. Negotiate hard

-Whilst it is important to follow the above steps, it is also equally important to put your business skills at work by negotiating hard with the financial institutions.
+Whilst it is important to follow the above steps, it is also equally important to put your business skills at work by negotiating hard with financial institutions.
 With fierce competition for acquiring customers and government push for business loans, strike the best deal with your lending partner.